mdiller/MangoByte/README.md

 ## Installation

-I would recommend simply inviting mangobyte to your server via the [Invite Link](https://discordapp.com/oauth2/authorize?permissions=314432&scope=bot&client_id=213476188037971968), but if you want to contribute to mangobyte or just like running things, the following is how you can install and run your own instance of mangobyte.
+I would recommend simply inviting mangobyte to your server via the <!-- INVITE_LINK_START -->[Invite Link](https://discordapp.com/oauth2/authorize?permissions=314432&scope=bot%20applications.commands&client_id=213476188037971968)<!-- INVITE_LINK_END -->, but if you want to contribute to mangobyte or just like running code, the following is how you can install and run your own instance of mangobyte.

 Before installing and running your own instance of mangobyte, you will first need to install the following: